 Willis S. Smith was a prominent early settler in Arkansas.
 Born in Todd County, Mississippi on August 10, 1810 to Millington and Barbara Smith, he was the fifth of twelve children, nine sons and three daughters.
 His grandfather fought in the Revolutionary War.
 The family was of Irish decent.
 At the age of twenty, Willis could not write and could barely read but felt he must learn in order to survive in the changing frontier.
-Thus he and three neighbor young men left home and went to Rockspring Theological Seminary in Illinois.
+Thus, he and three neighbor young men left home and went to Rockspring Theological Seminary in Illinois.
 They built a cabin to live in while they attended school and were helped and encouraged by John M. Peck, the Baptist Missionary from the Seminary.
 Willis remained a devout Baptist and follower of Peck’s moral principles the rest of his life.
-Later Smith enrolled in Shurtliff College in Illinois.
+Later Smith enrolled in Shurliff College in Illinois.
 While there, he also taught school.
 It was during this period he heard Clark County, Arkansas was a desirable place to live.

-In early 1833 he and an older brother rode by horseback to Okolona, Arkansas.
+In early 1833, he and an older brother rode by horseback to Okolona, Arkansas.
 Here Willis taught school for two years.
 “On the first Sunday in May 1833, he taught (or tried to teach) the first Sunday School in Clark County.
 He reported the schoolhouse was crowded with scholars from five years old to sixty, all anxious to learn something.
 A more interested people or scholars never attended any school I ever witnessed at any time or place before.
 Renowned for their good behavior, very desirous to learn their lessons, which they learned and answered questions very correctly.
 The people attended the school regularly, some living 5, 6, or 7 miles from the school house.” *

-In 1835, Smith at the age of twenty-five, was elected sheriff of Clark County and served in that capacity until July 1844 when he resigned.
+In 1835 Smith, at the age of twenty-five, was elected sheriff of Clark County and served in that capacity until July 1844 when he resigned.
 He carried out some of the sheriff’s duties reluctantly as he felt that whipping was cruel and though he was opposed to alcohol he gave men to be whipped as much as they wanted to dull the pain of the whip.
-During this time he began to study medicine under his younger brother, A.J.
+During this time, he began to study medicine under his younger brother, A.J.
 Smith, who had graduated from Louisville Medical School.
-In 1845 he set up his practice in Okolona.
-Fourteen years later Willis enrolled in Memphis Medical School and graduated in 1859.
+In 1845, he set up his practice in Okolona.
+Fourteen year later Willis enrolled in Memphis Medical School and graduated in 1859.
 He became the first president of the Board of Medical Directors of Clark County.
 He was also the first to advocate temperance; he was Council Mason, and was a life time active member in the Baptist Church.

 In 1849, Dr. Smith moved to Rawl’s plantation, built a log house and developed a farm.
 Eventually he acquired 1,230 acres.
-In 1855 he was appointed Probate Judge of Montgomery County though he had no documented legal training.
+In 1855, he was appointed Probate Judge of Montgomery County though he had no documented legal training.
 Evidently his character and reputation was adequate for confirmation.

 During the Civil War, Dr. Smith remained loyal to the Union.
 Yet he did not speak unkindly toward those supporting the Rebels.
-He later wrote to the Southern Standard of Arkadelphia that he would “pay $20 and $5 more toward the widows, orphan and men disabled by the late unpleasantness [the war] of my money, more if necessary; nor will I cast my vote in the future for anyone who will not advocate the pensioning of disabled persons engaged in the late war by special acts of the next legislature of
+He later wrote to the Southern Standard of Arkadelphia that he would “pay $20 and $5 more toward the widows, orphans and men disabled by the late unpleasantness [the war] of my own money, more if necessary; nor will I cast my vote in the future for anyone who will not advocate the pensioning of disabled persons engaged in the late war by special acts of the next legislature of

 Throughout his adult life he kept a journal.
 In his retirement from farming in 1875, he began to write a series on his remembrances of political, comical and personal stories.
 Many were saved and published under the title, “Doctor Smith Scrapbook”. *** The doctor tried to retire from his medical practice at that time but patients continued to come to him even as he aged.